 match those used by your health checks.
 For the source IP ranges, make sure to

-Google Cloud load balancer categorizes all of your backends as unhealthy.
+load balancer considers your backends to be unhealthy.

 The behavior when all backends are unhealthy depends on the type of load

-An external HTTP(S) load balancer returns HTTP 502 responses to clients when all backends are unhealthy.
+The global external HTTP(S) load balancer (classic) returns HTTP 502 responses to clients when all backends are unhealthy.

-An internal HTTP(S) load balancer returns HTTP 503 responses to clients when all backends are unhealthy.
+Global external HTTP(S) load balancers, regional external HTTP(S) load balancers, and internal HTTP(S) load balancers return HTTP 503 responses to clients when all backends are unhealthy.

-SSL proxy load balancers and TCP proxy load balancers time out when all backends are unhealthy.
+External SSL proxy load balancers and external TCP proxy load balancers time out when all backends are unhealthy.